Balcer History, Family Crest & Coats of Arms

 One of the first records of the family was Ralph de Baldock (d.
 1313), "Bishop of London and Lord Chancellor, whose early history is unknown, first appears in 1271 as holding the prebendal stall of Holborn, in which Robert Burnel, Edward I's great chancellor, had preceded him.
 Robert de Baldock (d.
 1327), was Lord Chancellor, [and] first appears in the records as obtaining a grant of the royal rights over a manor in Surrey in 1287."

-Important Dates for the Balcer family
+Early History of the Balcer family

 This web page shows only a small excerpt of our Balcer research.
 Another 71 words (5 lines of text) covering the years 1500, 1624, 1691, 1307 and 1327 are included under the topic Early Balcer History in all our PDF Extended History products and printed products wherever possible.